 State Street Bank and Trust Company ("State Street"), 225 Franklin Street, Boston, Massachusetts 02110, is the Custodian for the Fund's cash and securities.
-SS&C Global Investor & Distribution Solutions, Inc. ("SS&C GIDS") located at 430 W 7th Street, Suite 219204, Kansas City, Missouri 64105-1407, performs the shareholder services and acts as the Fund's transfer agent and dividend disbursing agent.
+SS&C Global Investor & Distribution Solutions, Inc. ("SS&C GIDS" or the "Transfer Agent"), located at 430 W 7th Street, Suite 219204, Kansas City, Missouri 64105-1407, performs the shareholder services and acts as the Fund's Transfer Agent and Dividend Disbursing Agent.
 Neither SS&C GIDS nor State Street assists in or is responsible for investment decisions involving assets of the Fund.